chloenott/city-explorer/README.md

 ## Change Log

-1/1/21: First release that implements the location functionality.
+11/1/21: First release that implements the location functionality.
-1/2/21: Added placeholder weather data.
+11/2/21: Added placeholder weather data.
-1/3/21: Added live weather and movie data.
+11/3/21: Added live weather and movie data.
+11/4/21: Code cleanup.

 ## Credit and Collaborations

 Code Fellows 301 course material for user stories and requirements for the app.
+Joey Hernandez, Andrew Kim, and Kevin Stone helped me with WRRC's.

 ## Time Estimates